Metric dimension of dual polar graphs: Final remarks

+The dual polar graphs on $[D_3(q)]$ are bipartite distance-regular graphs of diameter~$3$, so must be incidence graphs of symmetric designs; these turn out to be the point-hyperplane designs in $\mathrm{PG}(3,q)$.
+General bounds for the metric dimension of incidence graphs of symmetric designs were obtained by the first author in~\cite[Corollary 2.5]{incidence}, while $\mathrm{PG}(3,q)$ (and, more generally, $\mathrm{PG}(n,q)$) were studied more closely by Bartoli {\em et al.}\ in~\cite{PGnq}.
+In the latter paper, it is shown that there is a resolving set of size $8q$ in the incidence graph of $\mathrm{PG}(3,q)$; this improves on the general bounds for incidence graphs in~\cite{incidence}, which evaluate as $O(q\log q)$ for a design with these parameters, and are clearly much better than our bound of $O(q^3)$ for a graph with $O(q^3)$ vertices.\footnote{It would be interesting to see if an $O(q)$ bound holds for incidence graphs of arbitrary symmetric designs with the parameters of $\mathrm{PG}(3,q)$.}

-If examined more closely, Theorem~\ref{thm:main} is actually a result concerning the class dimension of association schemes arising from polar spaces.
+If examined more closely, Theorem~\ref{theorem:main} is actually a result concerning the class dimension of association schemes arising from polar spaces.
 (See~\cite[Section 3.4]{bsmd} for more details on class dimension.)
 Indeed, if minded so, given a polar space with parameters $q,d,e$ and some $t\in \{1,\ldots,d\}$, one might consider the graph having the collection of the totally isotropic subspaces of dimension $t$ as vertices, and where two such subspaces are adjacent if their intersection has codimension $1$.
 In particular, the dual polar graphs correspond to the case $t=d$.
-With minor modifications, the argument in the proof of Theorem~\ref{thm:main} yields a bound on the $|\Omega_1|\times |\Omega_t|$ incidence matrix of the corresponding incidence structure.
+With minor modifications, the argument in the proof of Theorem~\ref{theorem:main} yields a bound on the $|\Omega_1|\times |\Omega_t|$ incidence matrix of the corresponding incidence structure.
 However, we have preferred to phrase our results only for the case $t=d$, i.e.\ for dual polar graphs, because only in this case the graph is distance-regular and hence only in this case our bound on the rank yields a bound on the metric dimension.

-As far as we are aware, the problem of bounding from below the metric dimension of dual polar graphs is entirely open.
-Here we dare to conjecture that, there exists a positive constant $c$ (which does not depend on the dual polar graph $\Gamma(q,d,e)$), such that the metric dimension is at least $c\cdot M(q,d,e)$, where $M(q,d,e)$ is the upper bound in Theorem~\ref{thm:main}.
+As far as we are aware, the problem of bounding from below the metric dimension of dual polar graphs $\Gamma(q,d,e)$ is entirely open.
+Some relevant lower bounds in the case of generalized quadrangles (where $d=2$) are given in~\cite{Gravier15}.
+It would be interesting to obtain a more general lower bound for the case of dual polar graphs of arbitrary diameter.